Are HVAC Units Covered Under Homeowners Insurance?

 Filing an HVAC Insurance Claim

 Before filing a claim, it’s important to schedule an inspection with an HVAC technician so they can provide an estimate of the cost to repair or replace the unit.
-If the cost is less than or only slightly higher than your policy’s deductible, you may consider paying out of pocket to avoid the rising premiums that filing a claim could potentially cause.
+If the cost is less than or only slightly higher than your policy’s deductible, you may want to consider paying out of pocket to avoid the rising premiums that filing a claim could potentially cause.

-Though there are a number of unforeseen incidents that can cause damage to your heating and cooling system, many issues that impact the longevity of a system are preventable.
-One of the best ways to ensure your system lasts is to enroll in a preventative maintenance program.
 If you’re interested in participating in our Total Comfort Service Program, which includes inspections, discounts, same-day service and more, contact Barineau Heating and Air at 850-580-4029 or enroll online.

 Recommended Posts